Erkaman/erkaman.github.io/src/tess_opt.md

-But for tessellation level 1 we are not doing any tessellation at all, so we get the same results are we did when we were doing the calculation for every vertex.
+But for tessellation level 1 we are not doing any tessellation at all, so we get the same results as we did when we were doing the calculation for every vertex.
 So let us try level 2